TubAleeLo/Software-Engineering-Project/README.md

 ## Core Features

+## File Hierarchy
+- JS and HTML files will be stored in ./src/, CSS will be stored in ./src/styles/

 ### 1. User Profile and Garden Customization
 - **User Account Creation**: Allow users to create an account to store personal preferences, garden size, plant types, and gardening goals.
 - **Garden Information**: Users should input details about their garden (e.g., location, climate zone, soil type, garden layout, and plant types).